xserv/xserv-android/README.md

 ### Gradle

-To integrate Xserv into your Android Studio project using Gradle, specify it in your `build.gradle`:
+Add as a dependency to your build.gradle `build.gradle`:

 ```java
 dependencies {